 Further, at each interim reporting period, we estimate an effective income tax rate that is expected to be applicable for the full year.
 Significant judgment is involved regarding the application of global income tax laws and regulations and when projecting the jurisdictional mix of income.
 Additionally, interpretation of tax laws, court decisions or other guidance provided by taxing authorities influences our estimate of the effective income tax rates.
-As a result, our actual effective income tax rates and related income tax liabilities may differ materially from our estimated effective tax rates and related income tax liabilities.
+As a result, our actual effective income tax rates and related income tax liabilities.
 Any resulting differences are recorded in the period they become known.